You click around the web every day and cookies follow you everywhere.

 Step 1: Your browser makes the first move.

 You type in a URL or click a link.
 Your browser sends a request to the server asking for a webpage.
-At this point, the server has no idea who you are.
+At that moment, the server’s got nothing, no clue who you are.

 Step 2: The server responds and plants the cookie.

 The server sends back the webpage you asked for.
-But it also includes something extra in the response headers.
-A ‘Set-Cookie’ instruction with a small piece of data (usually a unique ID or session token).
+But it also includes something extra in the response headers, a ‘Set-Cookie’ instruction with a small piece of data.
+Usually a unique ID or session token.
+Your browser stores this automatically, then includes it in every future request to that server, which is how the server knows it’s you coming back.

 Think of it like getting a claim ticket at a coat check.